Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Indecomposable objects

 This allows us to describe at least a part of the semisimplification $\wRepCt$ uniformly for all group-theoretical $\cC$.

-\begin{proposition} If $t\in\NN$, then there is a unique isomorphism class of non-zero indecomposable objects in $\wRepCt$ for each isomorphism class in $\Irr(S(p))$ for all $p\in\cP$ with $t(p)\leq t/2$, i.e.~p has at most $t/2$ through-blocks. \end{proposition}
+\begin{proposition} If $t\in\NN$, then there is a unique isomorphism class of non-zero indecomposable objects in $\wRepCt$ for each isomorphism class in $\Irr(S(p))$ for all $p\in\cP$ with $t(p)\leq t/2$, i.e.~$p$ has at most $t/2$ through-blocks. \end{proposition}

-\begin{proof} We record that if an idempotent $e$ in any ring lies in an ideal $I$, then any orthogonal decomposition will produce idempotents which are divisible by $e$, and hence, also contained in $I$.
+\begin{proof} We record that if an idempotent $e$ in any ring lies in an ideal $I$, then any orthogonal decomposition consists of idempotents which are divisible by $e$, and hence, also contained in $I$.

 Taking $I$ to be the ideal spanned by all partitions with at most $t/2$ through-blocks in $P(k,k)$ implies that decomposing the idempotent for some $V\in\Irr(S(p))$ in $P(k,k)$ results in a sum of primitive idempotents all of which have at most $t/2$ through-blocks.
 Such primitive idempotents have non-zero traces by the description of the negligible primitive idempotents in $\uRep(S_t)$ in \cite[Rem.~3.25]{CO11}. \end{proof}